 Preparing your own income tax return can be a task that leaves you with more questions than answers.
 According to study released by the U.S. Government’s General Accounting Office (GAO report GAO-03-610T, April 1, 2003), most taxpayers (77% of 71 million taxpayers) believe they benefited from using a professional tax accountant.

 Whether we like it or not, today’s tax laws are so complicated that filing a relatively simple return can be confusing.
 It is just too easy to overlook deductions and credits to which you are entitled.
 Even if you use a computer software program, there’s no substitute for the assistance of an experienced tax professional.

-We are a Nebraska based professional accounting firm, serving all of the Midwest with offices in Columbus, Albion, Lincoln, and Omaha.
+We are a Nebraska based professional accounting firm, serving the Midwest with offices in Albion, Columbus, Grand Island, Lincoln, Omaha and Wayne.

 Here’s what you get…